astorDev/nist/websockets/dotnet/article/index.md

 });
 ```

 The package is part of the [Nist](https://github.com/astorDev/nist) project, providing tools for **Ni**ce **S**tate **T**ransfer.
-In the repository you can find the [article source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/playground) as well as the [package source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/lib).
+In the repository, you can find the [article source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/playground) as well as the [package source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/lib).
 Give it a Star on the [Github](https://github.com/astorDev/nist)!
 And also ... claps for the article are appreciated 👉👈